Luís Vaz de Torres: The Queirós voyage

 Pedro Fernandes de Queirós was a Portuguese-born navigator who commanded a party of three Spanish ships, San Pedro y San Pablo (60 tons), San Pedrico (40 tons) and the tender Los Tres Reyes Magos.
 The three ships left Callao in Spanish Peru, on 21 December 1605, with Torres in command of the San Pedrico.

 In May 1606, they reached a group of islands that would later be known as the New Hebrides and Vanuatu.
 Queirós named the group La Austrialia del Espiritu Santo: "Austrialia [sic] of the Holy Spirit".
 A morphological derivation of Austria, Queirós's neologism Austrialia was a reference to the Austrian origins of the House of Habsburg – to which the Spanish royal family belonged.
 The largest island in Vanuatu is still known officially by the abbreviated form, Espiritu Santo.
-Along with the ancient Latin name Terra Australis, Queirós's word Austrialia has often been regarded as one of the bases of the name of Australia.
+Along with the ancient Latin name Terra Australis.

-After six weeks, Queirós’ ships put to sea again to explore the coastline.
-On the night of 11 June 1606 Queirós in the San Pedro y San Pablo became separated from the other ships in bad weather and was unable (or so he later said) to return to safe anchorage at Espiritu Santo.
+After six weeks, Queirós' ships put to sea again to explore the coastline.
+On the night of 11 June 1606, Queirós in the San Pedro y San Pablo became separated from the other ships in bad weather and was unable (or so he later said) to return to safe anchorage at Espiritu Santo.
 In reality, the crew mutinied, with the unfavorable wind conditions just giving them an opportunity to do so.
-The captain on the San Pedro y San Pablo named Don Diego de Prado, aware of the crew's plans, had already transferred to Torres's ship, and so did the expedition's surgeon.
+The captain on the San Pedro y San Pablo named Don Diego de Prado, aware of the crew's plans, had already transferred to Torres' ship, and so did the expedition's surgeon.
 Queirós' ship, with Queirós being held in his cabin, then sailed to Acapulco in Mexico, where she arrived in November 1606.
-In the account by Prado, which is highly critical of Queirós, mutiny and poor leadership are given as the reason for Queirós’ disappearance.
+In the account by Prado, which is highly critical of Queirós, mutiny and poor leadership are given as the reason for Queirós' disappearance.
 Torres, in his account, says that whoever was in charge of San Pedro y San Pablo departed intentionally, saying "it was not possible for us to find them, for they did not sail on the proper course, nor with good intention".
-Later, although Torres's crew was displeased with Torres's decisions, a full-scale mutiny did not happen; Torres says his "condition was different to that of Captain Queirós."
+Later, although Torres' crew was displeased with Torres' decisions, a full-scale mutiny did not happen; Torres says his "condition was different to that of Captain Queirós."

 Torres assumes command

 Torres remained at Espiritu Santo for 15 days before opening sealed orders he had been given by the Viceroy of Peru.
 These contained instructions on what course to follow if the ships became separated and who would be in command in the event of the loss of Queirós.
 The orders appear to have listed Prado as successor to Queirós, as he was capitán-entretenido (spare captain) on the voyage.
-However, there is overwhelming evidence Torres remained in command, including Prado’s own account.
+However, there is overwhelming evidence Torres remained in command, including Prado's own account.